Badrul Haider Chowdhury: Early life and education

-Chowdhury was born in Noakhali District of Bengal Presidency, in present-day Bangladesh in 1925 to Khan Bahadur Mohammed Gazi Chowdhury.
-In 1948, Chowdhury finished his graduate studies in the University of Kolkata and completed his law degree in 1951.
-In 1955, he was awarded bar-at-law degree from Lincoln's Inn of United Kingdom.
+Chowdhury was born in 1925 in Noakhali District of the Bengal Presidency (now in Bangladesh) to Khan Bahadur Mohammed Gazi Chowdhury.
+In 1948, Chowdhury finished his graduate studies at the University of Kolkata and completed his law degree in 1951.
+In 1955, he became a Barrister as a member of Lincoln's Inn.

 Career

 From 1965 to 1971, Chowdhury practiced at the Dhaka High court.
-In 1 April 1971 he was made of Judge of Dhaka High Court.
+On 1 April 1971 he was made of Judge of Dhaka High Court.

 After the independence of Bangladesh, Chowdhury was made a judge of Bangladesh High court in January 1972.
 He was made a judge in the Appellate Division in 1978.
 His verdict on the 8th Amendment case was a landmark moment of Bangladesh's legal history.
 From 1 December 1989 to 1 January 1990, he was the chief justice of Bangladesh.

 Personal life

 Chowdhury married Anwara Begum.
-His daughter Naima Haider became justice of Dhaka High Court.
+His daughter Naima Haider became a justice of the Dhaka High Court.

 On 14 February 1998, Chowdhury died in Dhaka, Bangladesh.